tamolinamendoza/getting-user-data-command-line-codealong-open-teacher-training/README.md

 puts "Input your second number:" number2 = gets.to_i
 sum = number1 + number2
-puts "The sum of the two numbers is " + sum.to_s
+puts "The sum of the two numbers is " + sum
 ```
-(I've also converted the `sum` variable back to a string use `.to_s`, so that it can be concatenated to the string `"The sum of the two numbers is:"`
+We're very close, but this will give us the error `TypeError: String can't be coerced into Fixnum` - that's because we're trying to add together a string and an integer in our last line.
+We need to convert the integer back to a string using `.to_s` (to string) in order to use concatenation.

 ## Resources